wmfs/tymly-website/docs/guide/README.md

 While we're at it, a `restaurant-manager` is always entitled to do anything a `shift-manager` can do (for example look at at a Kitchen Dashboard) along with some added financial responsibilities.
 To reduce ongoing User Management burden, the `shift-manager` role can simply be granted membership of the `restaurant-manager` role.

-* Through role inheritance, any manager of a Tymly Pizza restaurant instantly has access to the same functionality any Shift Manager enjoys.
+* Through Role Inheritance, any manager of a Tymly Pizza restaurant instantly has access to the same functionality any Shift Manager enjoys.
 * Similarly, the `national-manager` role could be granted membership to the `menu-administrator` role.
-Again, through role inheritance, this arrangement would result in any regional manager being bestowed full control over the menu, alongside any administrators which have been trusted with direct user membership.
+Again, through Role Inheritance, this arrangement would result in any regional manager being bestowed full control over the menu, alongside any administrators which have been trusted with direct user membership.

 ### Role templates

-**As part of the User Research work that will would eventually lead to the configuration of a Tymly Blueprint, the various roles (and the scope of their interaction) bouncing around a digital service would naturally be captured.**
+**As part of the User Research work that leads to the configuration of a Tymly Blueprint, many roles (and the scope of their interaction) within a digital service will be captured.**

 Such considered analysis is often gold-dust, and certainly worth holding onto and making the most of.

 This is where Tymly **Role Templates** come into play.
-A blueprint can ship with a selection of pre-canned roles that an organisation would be likely to use.
+A blueprint can ship with a selection of pre-canned roles that any organisation would be likely to use.

 ::: tip About Role Templates
 Please note Tymly offers total control over how users, roles, memberships and permissions are structured and can be adapted at any time.
 Role Templates serve as a convenience to automatically configure typical roles that can be embraced, modified or just ignored as an organisation sees fit.